 Scholarships and Financial Aid

-The 2019-2020 Bumpers College Scholarship Application is now closed.
+The 2020-2021 Bumpers College Scholarship Application is currently closed.

 The scholarship application process is open from January 1-February 15 every year.

 Before applying, please read the instructions on the "How to Apply" tab they will lead you to the application portal.

 For more information, contact Heather Parks (479-575-2596), Project Director for Scholarships and External Relations.

 All Current, New Freshman, and New Transfers students are encouraged to apply.